Skip to main content

 A free app supported by advertising isn’t inherently bad — but if ads interrupt the habit-logging flow or appear every time you open the app, they introduce exactly the kind of friction that kills follow-through.
 Pay attention to how the free tier is monetized, not just whether it exists.

-The free tier includes unlimited habits, custom reminders per habit, streak tracking, and a clean weekly completion view.
+The free tier includes 3 habits, custom reminders per habit, streak tracking with a checkpoint-celebration system backed by real streak psychology research, and a clean weekly completion view.
 There are no ads.
 The experience is designed to make logging your habits as fast and frictionless as possible — typically a few taps from the home screen.
+Automatic iCloud sync is included at no cost, with no account to create.

 What sets EasyHabits apart on the free plan: